Any experience of fear and/or pain that doesn’t have the support it needs to be digested and integrated into the flow of our developing brains.

 - Understanding from a complete immersive experience the foundations, applications, and teaching methodologies of trauma informed practice with awareness and mindfulness.

-This is a 50 hour CPD course registered with both Yoga Australia and the Meditation Association of Australia – should you wish to begin your meditation or yoga teacher training with this course please view this Specialty Intensive Training as an elective within our full course offerings.
+This course is registered with both Yoga Australia and Meditation Australia and gains 50 hours of continued professional development when purchased through this page – should you wish to complete a full meditation certification (110 hours – 660 hours) or yoga certification (150 hours – 650 hours) please view this Specialty Intensive Training as an elective within our full course offerings.
 Details available here.

 Further Information & Requirements